kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ![](climate_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-- Describe your conclusions
+## Conclusion

-Based on the Ice core co2 data, we show constant, moderate natural variations in co2 level since 400000 years ago, and the range is around 175 to 300 ppm.
-However, since Industrial revolution which happened “recently” in the long earth history, co2 level rises at an unprecedently considerable rate, as manifested by the almost vertical straight line.This recent surge in co2 is thus unlikely caused solely by
+Based on the Ice core CO2 data, we show constant, moderate natural variations in CO2 level since 400000 years ago, and the range is around 175 to 300 ppm.
+However, since the Industrial Revolution which happened “recently” in the long Earth’s history, CO2 level has risen at an unprecedently considerable rate, as manifested by the almost vertical straight line.
+This recent surge in CO2 is thus unlikely caused solely by nature: human activities have played a great role.

-nature: human activities have played a great role.
+All of the above data (CO2, temperature, sea level, glacier volume, ice sheet area) prove that climate change is happening.
+We should try our best to prevent the deterioration of these conditions in order to protect the fragile ecosystems on which we depend.